-Line 56 Other Credits - Schedule CR
+Line 55 Other Credits - Schedule CR

 If you are claiming any of the credits listed below, you must complete Schedule CR.
-Enclose Schedule CR along with the appropriate schedule for the credit(s) you are claiming and any required Department of Commerce (DOC) or Wisconsin Economic Development Corporation (WEDC) approval or certification with Form 1NPR.
+Enclose Schedule CR along with the appropriate schedule for the credit(s) you are claiming and any required Department of Commerce (DOC), Wisconsin Economic Development Corporation (WEDC), or Wisconsin Housing and Economic Development Authority (WHEDA) approval, certification, or allocation with Form 1NPR.
 Enclose Schedule CF for each credit for which you claim a carryforward of unused credit.
-Fill in the amount from line 35 of Schedule CR on line 56.
+Fill in the amount from line 35 of Schedule CR on line 55.
 See page 11 for information on obtaining Schedule CR.